JustinDFuller/hugo-theme/README.md

-# Hugo Bootstrap v4 Blog
+# hugo theme

+This is the theme for my [hugo blog](https://github.com/JustinDFuller/blog).
+See [justindfuller.com](https://justindfuller.com) for an example of this theme in use.

 ![Screenshot](https://image.thum.io/get/maxAge/12/width/700/https://justindfuller.com "Screenshot")

-See [justindfuller.com](https://justindfuller.com) for an example of this theme in use.

 ## Usage
 Clone the repository to your site's `themes` directory.
 Refer to [`exampleSite/config.toml`](https://github.com/alanorth/hugo-theme-bootstrap4-blog/blob/master/exampleSite/config.toml) for recommended configuration values.